@tokenring-ai/aws

 - plugin.ts: Plugin registration via install method

-- index.ts: Public API exports and configuration schema
+- index.ts: Public API exports (AWSService)

 - schema.ts: Zod schema definitions for configuration